Recommends Reforms for Tax-Increment Financing in Around the Nation

 A new research report released today outlines problems with the growing trend among cities to borrow against future growth and divert tax revenues as a way to attract economic development.

-“Localities too often use tax-increment financing as an all-purpose subsidy for developers rather than its original purpose as targeted tool to revitalize neighborhoods with circumstances that otherwise discourage investment,” said Carly Mercer of Maryland PIRG, the Maryland Public Interest Research Group.
+“Localities too often use tax-increment financing as an all-purpose subsidy for developers rather than its original purpose as targeted tool to revitalize neighborhoods with circumstances that otherwise discourage investment,” said Phineas Baxandall, Ph.D., Senior Analyst for Tax & Budget Policy at the U.S. Public Interest Research Group.

 Forty nine states have legalized tax-increment financing deals or “TIFs,” with Arizona having eliminated its TIF law in 2006, according to the report.
 These deals divert future growth in the tax base from a prescribed area toward special development projects over many years, sometimes hurting school departments and other public structures that must then be financed from a narrower tax base.

-“We applaud Maryland PIRG for drawing attention to the fact that TIF has strayed from its original purpose of helping neighborhoods that need reinvestment most and in many cases is actually harming them instead,” said Greg LeRoy, Executive Director at Good Jobs First, which has conducted their own research on TIFs.
+[“We applaud USPIRG for drawing attention to the fact that TIF has strayed from its original purpose of helping neighborhoods that need reinvestment most and in many cases is actually harming them instead,” said Greg LeRoy, Executive Director at Good Jobs First, which has conducted their own research on TIFs.

 - Used only as part of advancing part of a specific development strategy in limited areas.